theramiyer/blog/_posts/2019/2019-12-18-the-caa-is-not-about-throwing-out-people.md

 A valid question.
 At the start, I was of the idea that this Act went against the Constitution.
 And then I read documents, parts of the Constitution itself, spoke to people from both the sides, and listened to the claims on both the sides.
 WhatsApp University had a boatload of crap as usual, but I have reached a point where I can differentiate between fact and fiction.

 I am among those that say while this is legal and technically constitutional, the act deviates from the principles of the Constitution.
-I call it the grey area.

 This anxiety (and I say this about those that are anxious based on facts, not every protester out there) stems from the following aspects.
 We start with Assam: